buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi, a web developer who [streams his work on Twitch](https://twitch.tv/buhrmitv).
-But I'll only do that until I figured out a way to stream without making Jeff Bezos more money.
-But I don't know if that will ever happen.
-Fuck.

-Anyways, this is my GitHub profile.
+This is my GitHub profile.
 In here you can find all the crap I've come up with in the past.
 It's mostly bullshit.
 I don't know why people star it.
 There are some good things in here, too, but nobody except me seems to like the good things.

 ### Random list of things I currently do or have done for a living: